FREE SHIPPING on orders over $75 International: over $250

 Another sign to be aware of is Bao Zi (爆子).
 In this case, it's not a type of delicious Chinese bun but the term for the tiny bumps you will find on the surface of a genuine Yixing teapot.

 Yixing clay contains varying grain sizes.
 These grains lend the teapot its distinct texture and quality.
 As the clay heats up in the kiln, it begins to contract.
 Just like with Tiao Sha, the larger grains of ZiSha react, but in a slightly different manner.
-These grains, nestled within the body of the clay, find themselves getting compressed.
+These grains, nestled within the body of the clay, are compressed.
 In their struggle, they push outward against the teapot's surface.
-The outcome is tiny, subtle bumps known as Bao Zi, which translates as "bombshell".
+The outcome is tiny, subtle bumps known as Bao Zi, literally ‘little bursts’.

 Understanding the nuances of a Yixing ZiSha teapot, from Tiao Sha to Bao Zi, deepens the appreciation for the craftsmanship behind it.
 It's a reminder that when we pour tea into such a vessel, we engage with an artifact steeped (pun intended:) in tradition and expertise.
 So, the next time you pick up a Yixing teapot, give it a closer look—you might find the tell-tale signs of its authenticity.